dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 Prepare to talk:

-1. Mock Pre. at the group meeting.
-2. Check some theoretical results and papers, recursive Bayesian is very similar to particle filtering, which has been repeatedly studied in indoor tracking papers.
+1. Check some theoretical results and papers, recursive Bayesian is very similar to particle filtering, which has been repeatedly studied in indoor tracking papers.
 Also, I found I need to add constraints to reduced the detection delay, which is lack of theoretical support.
-3. I would like to solve offline detection, which is also challenging, considering large scale and shop/rider/phone diversity.
+2. I would like to solve offline detection, which is also challenging, considering large scale and shop/rider/phone diversity.
-4. I am working on paper, but it seems I cannot complete even draft version before MobiCom due.
+3. I am working on paper, but it seems I cannot complete even draft version before MobiCom due.

-(Details can also be found in the emails name with "Small Meeting")

 03/01/18